sfe-SparkFro/xrp_balance_bot/tutorial.md

 ![img](images/balance_bot_com_cog.png)

+> [!NOTE]
-The diagrams illustrate the center of mass is perfectly in the center of the XRP for simplicity.
+> The diagrams illustrate the center of mass is perfectly in the center of the XRP for simplicity.
 But in reality, it's a bit further down and closer to the wheels due to the heavy batteries.
 So for the XRP Balance Bot to be properly balanced, it has to lean back slightly.

 ## 2.5 - PID Controller